nanas13580/Chorthippus-TFG-Marta/README.md

 ## Required Files (Not Included)

-⚠️ This repository **does not include the required data files** Before cloning the repository, make sure you have the following files in a folder named `data_chorthippus` inside `~/Chorthippus-TFG-Marta/` :
+⚠️ This repository **does not include the required data files**.
+Before cloning the repository, make sure you have the following files in a folder named `data_chorthippus` inside `~/Chorthippus-TFG-Marta/` :

 - **clines_data_clean.xlsx** (Excel file)
 - **clusters.fasta** (Fasta file)